devgateway/www.developmentgateway.org/_posts/2013-03-06-citizen-voices-uk-a-global-conference-on-citizen-engagement-for-enhanced-development.md

 old_path: news/citizen-voices-uk-global-conference-citizen-engagement-enhanced-development-impact
 title: 'Citizen Voices UK: A Global Conference on Citizen Engagement for Enhanced Development Impact'
-lede: "The World Bank, Development Gateway, and Plan UK invite you to RSVP for Citizen Voices UK: A Global Conference on Citizen Engagement for Enhanced Development Impact.\r\n\r\nCitizen Voices UK will focus on citizen engagement and feedback systems that strengthen the quality of policy making and the science of service delivery, and where the
+excerpt: "The World Bank, Development Gateway, and Plan UK invite you to RSVP for Citizen Voices UK: A Global Conference on Citizen Engagement for Enhanced Development Impact.\r\n\r\nCitizen Voices UK will focus on citizen engagement and feedback systems that strengthen the quality of policy making and the science of service delivery, and where the